-This unit will provide an introduction to behaviour, focussing on the four fundamental questions: (i) the evolution of behaviour; (ii) the function of behaviour; (iii) the ontogeny of behaviour and (iv) the causation (or mechanisms) of behaviour.
-The course will introduce the major concepts and information on specific topics, including sexual behaviour, foraging behaviour and social behaviour in humans and non-humans.
-A central theme will be the extent to which animal behaviour can inform us about human behaviour and in particular the similarities and differences between the evolutionary approach to animal behaviour and evolutionary psychology.
+This unit will provide an introduction to behaviour, focussing on the four fundamental questions: (i) the evolution of behaviour; (ii) the function of behaviour; (iii) the ontogeny of behaviour and (iv) the causation (or mechanism) of behaviour.
+The underlying genetic and environmental bases for behaviour will be explored and a central theme will be the extent to which animal behaviour can inform us about human behaviour.
+The course will introduce the major concepts on specific topics, including sexual behaviour, foraging behaviour and social behaviour.

 The following link will take you to an introductory video on Animal Behaviour: www.youtube.com/watch